dabrahams/SwiftRef/ProtocolConformance.md

 A **protocol conformance** is the set of witnesses used by a concrete type to satisfy the requirements of a protocol.
 The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the set of witnesses that is a conformance.
 The substance of a conformance is not declared.
-It is created in response to a type being declared conform to a protocol.
+It is created in response to a type being declared to conform to a protocol.
 The set of witnesses that is a conformance is inferred from the context.

 For a type `T` to conform to a protocol `P`, `T` must be declared to conform to `P`, and `T` must have at